ros-navigation/docs.nav2.org/configuration/packages/configuring-controller-server.rst

   ============== ========

   Description
-    The timeout value (seconds) for the costmap to update.
+    The timeout value (seconds) for the costmap to be fully updated before a control effort can be computed.

 :use_realtime_priority: